Welcome to Twin Villages Foodbank Farm

 Established in 2016, Twin Villages Foodbank Farm grows vegetables using organic growing practices on two acres of land, located at the Damariscotta River Association’s Great Salt Bay Farm.
 ALL of the food we grow is donated to food pantries and other low income food programs in Lincoln County.

-Together, we’ve accomplished so much in our first two seasons!
+Together, we’ve accomplished so much in our first few seasons!

 - We got a little help from local students.